Origins of the labor movement in Spain: Last years of the reign of Fernando VII and regency of María Cristina (1821-1840)

 In those years the first attempts to form workers societies took place, as evidenced by the repeated complaints to the Factory Commission by employers against "unruly workers" or "ungrateful workers" and against "a kind of plot to ask for a wage hike" — a reference to what will later be called a strike - which showed according to Manuel Tuñón de Lara, "a new state of consciousness, characterized in that the worker feels the need to associate in order to achieve their labor or salary goals."
 At first they were temporary in nature with a specific purpose, but the workers' commissions formed to discuss demands with the employers asked the captain general of Catalonia to authorize them to become permanent associations.
 They also addressed the trustees of the Barcelona City Council.
 Thus, a commission made up of three workers interviewed them: "They spoke of the ease that the main manufacturers have of being able to join together in a banquet at the inn in Gràcia or elsewhere, due to their small number, dragging their opinion that of others, while the day laborers only needed the largest amount of publicity to understand each other."

 Regency of Espartero (1840-1843)

-In February 1839 a Royal Order was promulgated authorizing the formation of mutual aid societies and charities.
-Taking advantage of this new legal coverage, the Barcelona Weavers Association, which had probably been formed in the summer of 1839 and had about 3,000 members, was formally constituted on September 26, 1840, chaired by Joan Munts.
-On December 8, the first meeting of the society was held.
+In February 1839 a Royal Order was promulgated authorizing the formation of mutual aid societies and charities and subsequently the Barcelona Weavers Association was established, the first union in Spain.

-In that autumn of 1840, social tension increased.
-The sources of the time confirm "the disagreements and disturbances registered for some time between manufacturers and operators, resulting in the closure of many factories."
-Some industrialists came to attribute the conflicts "to a dark hand, perhaps paid for by foreigners, to sink Catalan industry."
-To deal with this situation, an arbitration commission was created in November, made up of representatives of employers and workers.
-However, the workers led by Juan Munts resigned in March 1841, considering it ineffective.

 The Weavers Association spread outside Barcelona, reaching 15,000 members, 7,000 from the capital and 8,000 from the towns of the province, and served as an example for the constitution of companies in other trades, such as spinners and dyers.
 As Josep Termes has pointed out, from the foundation of the Weavers Association "a social labor movement was born, based on the so-called societies of resistance, which trace the structure of the old trade guilds, but reject their organizational form based on the existence of teachers, officers and apprentices, all of them replaced by the new category of factory and trade worker, who is a salaried worker."